Vietnam.vn - Nền tảng quảng bá Việt Nam

 A cycling route in Tuscany

-Bologna: Academic heart with modern rhythm
+Bologna: An academic heart with a modern rhythm of life.

-Old buildings in Bologna seen from above
+Old buildings in Bologna seen from above.

 On a street corner in Bologna